Please note that Tapas no longer supports Internet Explorer.

 Insufferable ruffian firmly deserved it.
 And how much worse can it get at this point, really?
 He’ll dismember me harder?

 No assault squad had stormed in to bust me.
-Surroundings were quiet.
+The surroundings were quiet.

-I thought I grabbed some trash along, but under the streetlights I saw a pen.
-Pedantic servants did a sweep and had not overlooked my bug inside.
+The streetlights revealed I also held a pen in my grip rather than debris.
+Pedantic servants had not overlooked the bug.
 No matter, there was another one – even if I had no way to retrieve it.
 Just a matter of principle.
 I simply loved sowing the paranoia.
 There was no reason I had to be the only one afflicted by it.

-I needed to use the computer lab to see if my beloved heap of junk could be salvaged.
-Security around the entrances was high and the windows had bars.
+I needed to use the computer lab and see what could be salvaged.
+The security at the door was high, and windows had bars on them.
 Not the upper floors, though!

-Twined my trembling, already bleeding fingers around the security barrier and hoisted myself up.
-I’ve wrapped my hands in a shredded cloth repeatedly, but the rips kept getting reopened.
-I couldn’t afford time to let the injuries close on their own, nor had the luxury to visit the campus infirmary for obvious reasons.
+Twined my trembling, bleeding fingers around the security barrier and hoisted myself up.
+I’ve wrapped my hands in a cloth repeatedly, but the rips kept reopening.
+I couldn’t afford the time to let injuries close, nor dared to visit the infirmary.
+At least it didn’t hurt.
+I kept slipping, though.

-I slunk in through an unprotected window and remained on the floor.
 Voices nearby had me frozen in place.
 Campus had been eerily quiet on my run over, which was inconvenient.
-It was complicated to stay hidden when I was the only one strolling around.
-And now there were people were I needed them least!
+It was hard to stay inconspicuous when I was the only one strolling around.
+And now there were people where I needed them least!

 Fortunately, the speech came from outside of this classroom.